YutakaMatsubara/can-for-omnet/README.md

 - However OMNeT++ does not include simulation model to simulate automotive control networks.
 - Here, we have distributed source code of a simulation model for Controller Area Network (CAN) for OMNeT++ as an open-source.
 - Anyone can download the source code at Github and simulate the CAN network.
 However, the distributed source code is a beta version that may include some bugs.
 - We have also distributed a CAN-Ethernet GW model as an experimental version.
-It can be found Github.
+It can be found at [Github](https://github.com/YutakaMatsubara/can-ethernet-gw-for-omnet).

 ## Features